svanderbleek/twpgtwp/README.md

 * Metamath Zero: The Cartesian Theorem Prover
 * A Formally Verified Checker for First-Order Proofs
 * The TESC Proof Format for First-Order ATPs
 * Semantic derivation verification: Techniques and implementation.
 * TSTP Data-Exchange Formats for Automated Theorem Proving Tools
 * Recording Completion for Certificates in Equational Reasoning
 * Mechanized Metatheory for the Masses: The PoplMark Challenge
 * A compositional logic for control flow.
 * Parsing Expression Grammars: A Recognition-Based Syntactic Foundation
 * Incremental Computation with Names
+* Incrementally Verifiable Computation or Proofs of Knowledge Imply Time/Space Efficiency
+* On Valiant’s Conjecture: Impossibility of Incrementally Verifiable Computation from Random Oracles
+* Computationally sound proofs
+* Universal Arguments
+* proof checking and the hardness of approximation
+* Probabilistic checking of proofs: A new characterization of NP
+* VERI-ZEXE: Decentralized Private Computation with Universal Setup
+* Cluster Computing in Zero Knowledge
+* SMART: Secure and minimal architecture for (establishing a dynamic) root of trust.
+* TrustLite: A Security Architecture for Tiny Embedded Devices
+* CHAINIAC: Proactive softwareupdate transparency via collectively signed skipchains and verified builds
+* Decentralized Review and Attestation of Software Attribute Claims
+* Reproducibility and Performance: Why Choose?
+* Using FireSim to Enable Agile End-to-End RISC-V Computer Architecture Research
+* Firemarshal: Making hw/sw co-design reproducible and reliable
+* The BRISC-V Platform: A Practical Teaching Approach for Computer Architecture
+* bootstrapping a libre self hosting riscv computer
+* Challenges and solutions in creating a RISC-V computing platform
+* A Framework for Microarchitecture Traces as Abstraction Layer in Computer Architecture Education
+* PIPS: An Instruction Set Architecture for Teaching Computer Organization
+* RISC-V Reward: Building Out-of-Order Processors in a Computer Architecture Design Course with an Open-Source ISA
+* Computer Engineering Education Experiences with RISC-V Architectures—From Computer Architecture to Microcontrollers
+* CodeAPeel: An Integrated and Layered Learning Technology For Computer Architecture Courses
+* A Flexible Uncore Infrastructure for RISC-V Core Development
+* Teaching Out-of-Order Processor Design with the RISC-V ISA
+* Porting_OpenBSD_to_RISCV

 ## Binary Analysis